Workplace Language Speaking Practice for Adults

 This is not only a language knowledge problem.
 It is an entry-speed problem.

-Scenario 1: Introducing Yourself
+Scenario 1: introducing yourself

 First attempt: